-The mild climate, the crystal-clear water, the delicate scents of the Mediterranean vegetation invite the tourist to spend a pleasant and relaxing holiday.
+Alghero is the most characteristic tourist center of the western coast of northern Sardinia.
+Solitary coves, small bays with white sandy beaches on an emerald green sea.
+The mild climate, the crystalline sea, he delicate aromas of the Mediterranean vegetation invite the tourist to spend a pleasant and relaxing holiday.

 PORTO CONTE – CAPO CACCIA